tapvirsingh/teatags/MD/Documentation/1.x/Introducing-tea-tags.md

 ```
 <p class = "ttag-code-caption text-muted"><b>world_loves_tea.php</b> is a PHP code with TTag’s HtmlTTag class.</p>

 The code `new HtmlTTag('The World Loves Tea!');` is responsible for echoing the complete page.
-We will talk about it in dept later in the documentation.
+We will talk about it in depth later in the documentation.

 <p class = "ttag-doc-ques">So what's the difference?</p>